Your right to challenge unfair terms

 Both of these regulations state that you’re not bound by a standard term in a contract with a seller or supplier if that term is judged to be unfair.

-You can use this form to report anti-competitive or market issues to the CMA.
 The CMA can then investigate and ultimately force a company to change its terms.

 - Companies are free to use whatever contractual terms they consider reasonable, but these terms can't be unfair.